microsoft/BotBuilder-Samples/samples/javascript_typescript/02.b.echobot-with-counter/README.md

     npm start
     ```

-- [Optional] Update the .env file under `samples/javascript_typescript/02.b.echobot-with-counter` with your `botFileSecret`.
-For Azure Bot Service bots, you can find the `botFileSecret` under application settings.

-# Testing the bot using Bot Framework Emulator
+# Testing the bot using Bot Framework Emulator **v4**
-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the Bot Framework Emulator version 4.1.0 or greater from [here][6]

-## Connect to bot using Bot Framework Emulator **V4**
+## Connect to bot using Bot Framework Emulator **v4**
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to `samples/javascript_typescript/02.b.echobot-with-state` folder
+- File -> Open Bot Configuration
+- Navigate to `02.b.echobot-with-state` folder
 - Select `echobot-with-counter.bot` file

 # Bot state